denten-books/plain-text/5-sign.md

 Historical detail needed to bolster the case for the fissure of simulated text along the above trajectory leads us to a cluster of textual machines.
-I propose we keep the following three landmark mechanisms in view as milestones along our journey: the Controller patented by Hyman Goldberg in 1911; the The Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
+I propose we keep the following three landmark mechanisms in view as milestones along our journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
 The maker of the first of these devices attempts to heal the rift